sfeister/sidekick-epics-docs/docs/pi-first-boot.md

 From your SSH terminal window, bring all software on the Raspberry Pi fully up-to-date.
 This is best practice before installing required dependencies.
 Here's how:

 1. Ensure your Raspberry Pi has a working internet connection.
-1. (Optional) Set your correct timezone under "Localisation" in the `raspi-config` graphical configuration tool.
+1. (Optional) Set your correct timezone.
+Do this by typing `raspi-config` to open a graphical configuration tool, and then set the timezone under the menu item named "Localisation".
 1. Bring your Raspberry Pi OS up-to-date:

     a. `sudo apt -y update`